 HOW LONG IS THE TERM OF OFFICE?

-The first Council meeting of the new term will take place on September 27, 2024.
-New Council members are expected to attend an orientation training session preceding the September 2024 meeting.
+The term of office for elected members is three years.
+The first Council meeting of the new term will take place on June 20, 2025.
+New Council members are expected to attend an orientation training session preceding the June 2025 meeting.

 WHAT IS THE TIME COMMITMENT?